bjchris32/graphql-tutorial/README.md

-# README
+# graphql-tutorial

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+This is project is based on the tutorial: https://www.howtographql.com/

+## Take away
+GraphQL is used as a middleware between the application and database layer to achieve the following goals
+* avoid overfetching or underfetching data in frontend.
+* separate frontend and backend work at the beginning when declaring the graphql schema.
+* do not need to make extra efforts in maintaining responses in api endpoints whenever frontend requires more data fields already in backend.

+## Future works
+* Immplement frontend with react framework in the project
+* Figure out how to use relay